-This historic collection of images was discovered in early 1980s in a cigar tin under a house in Red Hill.
-The rare find unearthed over 300 negatives, some of which are on extremely well preserved glass plates, that together provide an intimate view of urban Brisbane life.
+This historic collection of images was discovered in 1983 in a cigar box under a house in Red Hill.
+The rare find unearthed over 300 negatives, some of which are on extremely well-preserved glass plates, that together provide an intimate view of urban Brisbane life across time.

-The view from here: The photographic world of Alfred Elliott 1890- 1940 is unique perspective of life in Brisbane – a modern city, inextricably linked to the British Empire, adapting to meet the needs of a changing world.
+His images offer a unique perspective on life in Brisbane – as a modern city, inextricably linked to the British Empire, adapting to meet the needs of a changing world.